 Takeda Kunitsugu of the Minamoto clan fled to the province of Aizu, thus bringing the knowledge of the Takeda-ryu to the Aizu clan.
 Some Takeda members remained in Kai continuing the development of the system in secret until not so long ago.
 The Takeda ryu is again publicly active, in Japan but also throughout the world.

 Nakamura Yoshitoshi (the first non Takeda member)

-Nakamura Hisashi (44th and current Soke)
+Nakamura Hisashi (44th Soke)